usf-cs360-spring2020/usf-cs360-spring2020.github.io/_participation/data-visualization-post.md

 ## Submission

-Students must submit a link to their published, public datavis notebooks via the [Pending](#) assignment in Canvas.
+Students must submit a link to their published, public datavis notebooks via the [Data Vis Post 1](https://usfca.instructure.com/courses/1590235/assignments/6925183) assignment in Canvas.
 The link may be submitted early (strongly encouraged), without affecting the ability to continuing work on that post up until the deadline.

-Students that are completing two notebooks instead of presenting should see an additional [Pending](#) assignment in Canvas to submit their second post.
+Students that are completing two notebooks instead of presenting should see an additional [Data Vis Post 2](https://usfca.instructure.com/courses/1590235/assignments/6925184) assignment in Canvas to submit their second post.

 Note that if your Observable notebook link looks something like this: